Oscarlsson/my-pelican-files/content/machinelearningbg.md

 Heavily connected with Tajitsu as the people behind Tajitsu left Aitellu to start their own business.
 One of the algortihms used at  Aitellu is a so called evolutionary algortihm.
 As for jobs: they where looking for [python-developer with knowledge in AI](http://www.wannaremote.com/utvecklare-at-aitellu-technologies-ab-gothenburg-sweden-allows-remote/)

+### Dreamler
+> Dreamler's mission is to enable people to experience true efficiency and constant improvement, across all projects.
+Our product harnesses the competitiveness, speed, and seamless teamwork of multiplayer games to realize your biggest ideas.

+I'm not sure what data Dreamler has but this blog post indicates that they are at least interested in Machine Learning [http://blog.dreamler.com/machine-learning-in-dreamler/](http://blog.dreamler.com/machine-learning-in-dreamler/)

 ### Spotify
 > Music streaming service